SansGuidon/bookmarks/README.md

 * [IntoDNS](https://intodns.com/) - checks the health and configuration and provides DNS report and mail servers report.
 * [Down for everyone or just me](http://downforeveryoneorjustme.com/) - Check if your website is down or up
 * [Qualys SSL Labs](https://www.ssllabs.com/ssltest/index.html) - SSL Server test : analysis of any web server configuration
+* [Panopticlick](https://panopticlick.eff.org) - Test : Is your browser safe against tracking?
+* [Am I unique](https://amiunique.org/fp) - Test : are you unique ? (what your fingerprint reveals about you)

 # Gaming
 * [BoardGameGeek](https://boardgamegeek.com/) - most complete board game database that holds tons of reviews, images and videos